estnzhrn/academic-website/content/authors/admin/_index.md

 title:
 ---

 I am a PhD candidate in Economics at the University of Bremen.
 My primary research fields are behavioral economics and industrial organization.
-I am particularly interested in online markets and digital transformation, with a focus on competition, regulation, and welfare.
-Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.
+I am specifically interested in exploring the economic implications of digital transformation, with a focus on digital platforms, regulation, and welfare.

-I am currently visiting the [Department of Microeconomics and Public Economics](https://www.maastrichtuniversity.nl/research/department-microeconomics-and-public-economics) at Maastricht University.
+Currently, I am visiting the [Department of Microeconomics and Public Economics](https://www.maastrichtuniversity.nl/research/department-microeconomics-and-public-economics) at Maastricht University.